CNC

 Pi-5

-OK if you know Linux and the Pi5 this is going to be something you just dip into to see if I did it right.
+OK if you know Linux and the Raspberry Pi-5 this section is just going to be something you just dip into to see if I did it right.

 If you use something other than a Pi then some of the discussion of Linux/Debian may help.